maurer/capnproto-rust/_posts/2015-03-21-error-handling-revisited.md

 have allowed me to delete a significant amount of code.
 They also provide, I think, a more honest interface for users of the library.
-Now the types of the getter methods make it clear exactly where input validation errors are possible.
+Now the type signatures of the getter methods make it clear exactly where input validation errors are possible.
 The `try!()` macro makes it easy enough to deal